outcomesinsights/nhanes_tools/README.md

 ## Other Resources
 There are some excellent resources for downloading and using NHANES data.

 1. Anthony Damico has a very comprehensive site on working with many public use datasets including NHANES at http://www.asdfree.com

-1. The NHANES site itself contains R code as well.  http://www.cdc.gov/nchs/tutorials/Nhanes/Downloads/intro.htm
+2. The NHANES site itself contains R code as well.  http://www.cdc.gov/nchs/tutorials/Nhanes/Downloads/intro.htm
+3. There are other NHANES repositories if you use GitHub's search function on "nhanes".
+One that seems very good is here:  https://github.com/cjendres1/nhanes